Don't get grounded: Everything you need to know about REAL ID's (and the new TSA Confirm.ID program)

 How can you tell if your ID is already a REAL ID?

-If your license says “Federal Limits Apply" or something similar, it’s not REAL ID-compliant.
+If your card says “Federal Limits Apply,” it’s not compliant

 Still not sure?
 You can always double-check with your state’s DMV to be absolutely certain.